Oerlikon KBA

-The Oerlikon KBA is a 25 mm (25×137mm) autocannon which was developed as a close range multipurpose weapon for the mechanised battlefield.
-It was originally made by Oerlikon (now Rheinmetall AG), and is currently produced in Rheinmetall Italia S.p.A. facilities.
-It is a positively locked breech, gas and recoil operated cannon with a rotating bolt head and a dual-belt selective feed system taking a 25mm NATO cartridge.
-The rate of fire in burst mode is up to 600 rounds per minute but it can be adjusted electronically and reduced to single shot or a selectable range from 100 up to 175 rounds per minute.
+The Oerlikon KBA is a 25 mm (25×137 mm) automatic cannon which was developed as a close-range multi-purpose weapon for the mechanized battlefield.
+It was originally manufactured by Oerlikon (now Rheinmetall AG), and is currently produced at Rheinmetall Italia S.p.A. facilities.
+It features a positively locked breech and is gas and recoil-operated, with a rotating bolt head and a dual ammunition feeding system using 25×137 mm NATO ammunition.
+The rate of fire in burst mode is up to 600 rounds per minute, but it can be electronically adjusted and reduced to a selectable range between 100 and 175 rounds per minute, or single-shot mode.

-Due to its firepower, its range of ammunition and its "Instant Ammunition Selection Device" (IASD), which allows the gunner to easily switch between armor-piercing and high-explosive rounds, the KBA cannon can engage lightly armoured vehicles, infantry, anti-tank positions, helicopters, combat aircraft and ships.
+Thanks to its high rate of fire, one of the highest in its class, and to the new 25×137 mm C-UAS ammunition technology, the KBA provides effective self-protection against drones.
+The dual ammunition feeder allows two different types of ammunition to be loaded, as well as rapid switching between them.
+This gives the 25 mm KBA true dual-mission capability.
+Its low recoil of less than 10 kN enables installation on various platforms, ranging from turrets for heavy tracked vehicles to remote controlled weapon stations (RCWS) for light armoured 4×4 reconnaissance vehicles.

 Description

 The Oerlikon KBA 25 mm is a fully automatic cannon based on the proven gas-operation principle with a rotating bolt head similar to the Mauser M 98 or M16 and double belt feed for the ammunition.

 The KBA offers a wide range of firing modes: single shot, programmable rapid single shot with a rate of fire programmable from 100 to 175 rds/min and full automatic fire up to 600 rds/min.
-The cannon functions, such as cocking and firing, are electrically actuated by a remote control unit or manually in auxiliary mode by means of a hand crank and a trigger pedal.
+The cannon functions, such as cocking and firing, are electrically actuated by a remote control unit or manually operated, in auxiliary mode, by means of a hand crank and a trigger pedal.

 The Oerlikon KBA 25mm cannon has been designed for integration in various types of mounts, small size and low weight offering various integration possibilities such as: